-I know it sounds cheesy and fashion-bloggy, but when I launched this website and the CV Writing business, I could have never predicted that so many people would trust me and my advice for their careers.
+I know it sounds cheesy and fashion-bloggy, but when I launched this website and the CV Writing business that was attached to it back in 2015, I could have never predicted that so many people would trust me and my advice for their careers.

 Then, from March 2018 on, I reached a point of no return with nearly 10 requests per week, and was forced to consider whether getting full-time into career advice and CV writing.